AFRICMIL has a dedicated and active International Advisory Board that that helps give direction to the overall aim of the Centre.

 Ladi Olorunyomi, independent writing and editing professional based in Washington D.C., USA.
 A journalist for more than two decades, she was formerly assistant director at the Independent Journalism Centre (IJC) in Lagos, Nigeria.

-Kwesi Pratt-Jnr, activist, journalist and Managing Editor of Accra-based Weekly Insight newspaper.
-An award winning journalist and human rights activist, Pratt-Jnr is a popular voice in the pro-democracy and Pan-African Movement.
+Kwesi Pratt-Jnr, activist, journalist and Publisher/Managing Editor of Accra-based Insight newspaper.
+An award-winning journalist and human rights activist, Pratt-Jnr is a popular voice in the pro-democracy and Pan-African Movement.

 John Patrick Ngoyi, a priest with a vision for liberation theology and engaged citizenship, John Patrick Ngoyi is Director of the Justice, Peace and Development Commission, Catholic Diocese of Ijebu-Ode, Nigeria.
 He holds mandates in the Presidential Commission on the Millennium Development Goals and the boards of human rights organizations.